cyboholics/portfolioshop/README.md

 Also, in this project a diverse range of tech stack is being used, so, if you're a learner then this one is a great project to start with.
 You can learn a whole lot of things including microservices, databases, object storages, client-server model and many more.

+## Code of Conduct

+Follow the [Code of Conduct](https://github.com/Portfolio-Shop/portfolioshop/blob/master/CODE_OF_CONDUCT.md) and maintain the decorum.
+Violating the Code of Conduct will lead to ban the user from this organization.

 ## Contribution guidelines

 - Choose an issue to work on